serverless/blog/posts/2017-06-21-serverless-v1.16.0.md

 We're proud to announce the v1.16 release of the Serverless Framework!

 This release introduces new features, improvements and bugfixes.
-Let's take a look at all the new features v1.16 includes.
+Let's take a look at all the new features v1.16 offers.

 ## Highlights of 1.16.0

-You can find a complete list of all the updates in the [CHANGELOG](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).
+You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file.

 ### S3 server-side encryption options

-Serverless uploads and stores different revisions of your deployment artifacts including the services .zip files and the CloudFormation templates in a dedicated S3 bucket.
+Serverless uploads and stores different revisions of your deployment artifacts including the services `.zip` files and the CloudFormation templates in a dedicated S3 bucket.

-The Serverless Framework will create this deployment bucket by default for you.
+The Serverless Framework creates and manages this deployment bucket by default.

-However you can also use the `deploymentBucket` configuration parameter which is nested in the `provider` property to specify a pre-defined S3 bucket which should be used when uploading and storign your deployment artifacts.
+However you can also use the `deploymentBucket` configuration parameter which is nested in the `provider` property to specify a pre-defined S3 bucket which should be used when uploading and storing your deployment artifacts.

 With v1.16 we're adding support for server-side encryption options for such buckets which ensures that your artifacts are encrypted in your bucket once uploaded.

 Let's take how you could use this feature.

-The fist thing we need to do is to create our new S3 bucket which should be used to store our deployment artifacts.
+The first thing we need to do is to create our new S3 bucket which should be used to store our deployment artifacts.

 We assume that this bucket is called `serverless.deployment.bucket`.
 This bucket could e.g. have the following "bucket policy" to ensure that the content is encrypted: